IBM-Bluemix-Docs/visual-recognition/faqs-vr-plans.md

 {: #lite-duration}
 {: faq}

-As long as you use the {{site.data.keyword.visualrecognitionshort}} service every month, your Lite plan continues to be available.
-Lite plan services are deleted after 30 days of inactivity.
+Because {{site.data.keyword.visualrecognitionshort}} is discontinued, existing instances are supported only until 1 December 2021.
+As of 7 January 2021, you can't create instances.
+You must use your {{site.data.keyword.visualrecognitionshort}} Lite plan service every month to keep it available.
+Any instance that exists on 1 December 2021 will be deleted.

 ## Am I charged for exports to Core ML?
 {: #core-ml}